04 May Instinct’s Guide to Live Events

 What’s the Goal?

-Before you get cracking, you’ll need to decide a clear aim for your event.
+Before you get cracking, you’ll need to decide a clear aim for your event and ultimately what you want to get out of it.
 Is it to get press coverage and if so, what’s the media hook?
 Or is it purely to create a splash on social?
-Whether it’s a rosé fountain for Campo Viejo or the latest IT trainer launch from Diadora, they’re going to need something to post about!
+Whether it’s promoting a new Malfy Gin pop-up in Shoreditch or announcing a new collab between Monkey 47 gin and Japanese streetwear brand BAPE – you’ll need something to talk about!

 You’ll also need to think about the longevity of the event – how you can use it to drive brand awareness, change brand perception and develop key relationships with press that will serve you for years to come.